Credit: @sandrafoyt on Instagram

 12 pm: Fill Up at the Farmers' Market

 The Troy Waterfront Farmers’ Market is the place to be on Saturdays between 9 am and 2 pm.
-And before you say, “well, my town has a farmers’ market,” let us assure you, this is one of the best small city markets in the country, with quality produce, meat, baked goods, dairy, and so much more.
+And before you say, “well, my town has a farmers’ market,” let us assure you, this is one of the best small city markets in the country, with quality produce, meat, baked goods, dairy, hot food vendors, pet treats, art vendors, and so much more.
 You'll also find food stalls spanning global cuisine while drawing inspiration from the region’s rich farms.
-Either outside on River Street from May to October or inside at Troy Atrium from November to April, you’ll find more than 50 vendors shelling out specialty goods like coffee, hummus, cheese, pesto, herbs, granola, and even gourmet treats for the pups!
+Either outside on River Street from May to October or inside at Troy Atrium from November to April, you’ll find more than 100 vendors shelling out specialty goods!
 Grab lunch while enjoying the live musical performances and plaza-like spaces to sprawl out and people watch.

 2 pm: Appreciate the Arts